H3rmt/hyprswitch/README.md

         - `none` Close when clicking on a window in GUI (or pressing escape)
     - `--max-switch-offset <MAX_SWITCH_OFFSET>` The maximum offset you can switch to with number keys and is shown in the GUI
+    - `--hide-active-window-border` Hide the active window border in the GUI (also hides the border for selected workspace or monitor)
     - Same options as `simple` except `--offset` and `--reverse`

 - `simple` Switch without using the GUI / Daemon (switches directly)